OpenOrienteering/mapper/symbol_dock_widget.md

 The start symbol will appear only at the first-fixed end of the line.
 This can be changed for a particular line with the [switch dashes / reversing tool](toolbars.md#switch_dashes).
 The start is the left end of the horizontal sample lines in the illustrative graphic to the right of the symbol editor.
 The start symbol may be made of several elements.
 To add an element click the + button at the bottom of the elements list.
 To delete one click the - button.
 An element may be a point (a circular element), a line or an area element.

-The default feature is a point element (line or area elements must be added). **Point elements** have inner diameter and outer width which may be different colours, and will be centred on the beginning of the main line.
+The default feature is a point element (line or area elements must be added). **Point elements** have inner diameter and outer width which may be different colors, and will be centered on the beginning of the main line.

-A **line element** has width, colour, end-shape and join characteristics specified in the current element dialog.
+A **line element** has width, color, end-shape and join characteristics specified in the current element dialog.
 The line may have any shape defined by successive pairs of coordinates, add more coordinate pairs with the + button at the bottom of the coordinates window and delete them with the - button.
 Another way to add a coordinate is to left click the desired position in the preview at the right.
 A right click repositions the currently selected coordinate.
 The coordinate system origin is the beginning point of the symbol line, the X axis is positive in the direction of the main symbol line, and the Y axis is up the screen.
 Curved lines are created by constructing a shape with straights first and then clicking the "Curve start" check boxes to make some parts curves.
 Better results may be obtained with curves which do not bend more than 90 degrees.

-An **area element** has a colour and a shape specified in the current element dialog.
+An **area element** has a color and a shape specified in the current element dialog.
 The shape of the area is defined just as for lines, see above.

 #### Mid symbol